Integrating the Arts and Nature

 - The selection process will be directed by the Board of Willowtail, or another organization leasing the space from them, such as Durango Arts Center.

 - Financial support for the Full Scholarship Funded and Partially-Funded Scholarship Residency project under Willowtail Springs Nature Preserve and Education Center is tax deductible for a donor.

-What is included in a Full-Scholarship Residency or a Partial-Scholarship Residency or a Fully Self-Funded Residency at Willowtail (or a Durango Artist In Residence Funded Residency)
+What is included in a Full-Scholarship Residency, a Partial-Scholarship Residency or a Fully Self-Funded Residency at Willowtail (or a Durango Artist In Residence Funded Residency)

-- Residency includes one fully furnished cabin with kitchen facilities and standard amenities, such as breakfast items and use of the property, canoes, spa products, hot tub and fresh cut flowers in your cabin.
+- Residency includes one fully furnished cabin with kitchen facilities and standard amenities, such as breakfast items, full use of the property, canoes, spa products, hot tub and fresh cut flowers in your cabin.

 - Residency includes 24 hour access to the Working Studio.